Zooce/vexation/README.md

 Inspired by [marbles.world](https://github.com/voxelv/marbles) by [voxelv](https://github.com/voxelv).

-Some assets used from the very generous [Kenney](https://kenney.nl/).
+Some assets used/inspired from the very generous [Kenney](https://kenney.nl/).